 Magic Leap’s goal is to blend a digital layer of animations on top of the real world, so you can’t tell the difference between the digital realm and the physical one.
 I played an abbreviated hands-on demo today, as well as demos of a bunch of other games and apps at the event.

-Weta Workshop is part of Peter Jackson’s New Zealand special effects studio.
-Weta created the dazzling effects for The Lord of the Rings films.
+Weta Workshop is part of Richard Taylor and Tania Taylor’s New Zealand special effects studio.
 Weta Workshop and Magic Leap have worked on the project for several years.

 Magic Leap has raised an estimated $1.8 billion to create its AR glasses and the ecosystem around them.
 The full game will have a slower pace and a narrated experience.
 I was escorted into a Steampunk style room, put on the Magic Leap One glasses, and then saw a portal open in the wall.
 The connection between the animation and the real world was pretty seamless.